dtankdempse/streamed-su-sports/README.md

 This repository does not contain any video files.
 It simply organizes publicly accessible web links, that can be accessed by a web browser into an M3U-formatted playlist.
 As far as we are aware, these websites have the necessary rights from copyright holders to stream and share the content they provide.
 However, if you are a copyright holder and believe that any link infringes on your rights, you can request it's removal by opening an [issue](https://github.com/dtankdempse/streamed-su-sports/issues) or submitting a [pull request](https://github.com/dtankdempse/streamed-su-sports/pulls).

-Please be aware that requesting the removal of a link here will not affect the content hosted on the external website(s), as this repository has no control over those destinations.
+Please be aware that requesting the removal of a link here will not affect the content hosted on the external websites, as this repository has no control over the files or the content being provided.